By Grace You Are Saved! But What is Grace?

 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God.
 (Eph 2:8 KJV)

-What does the English word grace mean?
-What is this by which we are saved?
 The Textus Receptus New Testament Dictionary does not give much clarity of what grace means.
-It says that the Greek word translated as grace χάρις (khar’-ece) means graciousness, of manner or act (abstract or concrete; literal, figurative or spiritual; especially the divine influence upon the heart, and its reflection in the life; including gratitude): – acceptable, benefit, favour, gift, grace (-ious), joy liberality, pleasure, thank (-s, -worthy), etc. There is not much to glean.
+It says that the Greek word translated as grace χάρις (khar’-ece) means graciousness, of manner or act (abstract or concrete; literal, figurative or spiritual; especially the divine influence upon the heart, and its reflection in the life; including gratitude): – acceptable, benefit, favor, gift, grace (-ious), joy liberality, pleasure, thank (-s, -worthy), etc. There is not much to glean.

 This Greek word has entered English to mean charisma.
-In Christianity it is viewed as an extraordinary power granted by the Holy Spirit espeacially in such dominations as the Charismatic and Pentecoastal churches.
+In Christianity it is viewed as an extraordinary power granted by the Holy Spirit especially in such dominations as the Charismatic and Pentecostal churches.
 Otherwise, aside of the religion, it is a personal attractiveness or interestingness that enables one to influence others.
 Very often χάρις is translated as grace or favor as these two terms are used interchangeably.
-At any rate, grace is an abstruct concept.
+At any rate, grace is an abstract concept.

 A close reading of these verses should show us that חֵן chen shares or has the same connection with “someone’s eyes” such as it seen in Gen 6:8: